Above photo by Heather Perry.

 ➼ From Rte.
 3 in Hulls Cove, follow Crooked Rd. for .7 mile.
 Lakewood Pond Rd., on your left, will take you to within a couple hundred feet of the pond.

 Houston Brook Falls

-A 40-foot waterfall makes for some scenic, misty swimming holes just 10 minutes from the road.
+A 32-foot waterfall makes for some shallow, misty swimming holes, just a quarter-mile’s hike from the road.

 ➼ From Rte.
 201 in Bingham, take Bridge St. across the Kennebec River and turn right on Pleasant Ridge Rd.
 Park at the lot near the Pleasant Ridge Transfer Station and follow the trail to the left of the gate.